spencerterogene/Costumer-RelationShip-Management/README.md

 Reports: You can also generate simple reports to get insights into your customer interactions and sales performance.

 Facility
-Clone the repository: git clone https://github.com/spencerterogene/Costumer RelationShip Management.git Navigate to the project directory: cd Customer RelationShip Management Open the solution file in Visual Studio or your favorite C# IDE.
+Clone the repository: git clone https://github.com/spencerterogene/CostumerRelationShipManagement.git Navigate to the project directory: cd Customer RelationShip Management Open the solution file in Visual Studio or your favorite C# IDE.
 Build the project to restore NuGet packages and compile the application.